What is live rock?

 How to cook live rock?

 You don’t cook live rock, ever!
 Unfortunately, that term has been used for a long time to mean the same thing as curing live rock and that has led to some people getting hurt.
-The phrase is meant to describe the recommended process of placing the rock in a vessel outside of the main tank, in a secondary vessel filled with saltwater, heated and aerated for a month or two.
-Live rock travels a long way from the reef or aquaculture location to the local fish store and then your home.
+The phrase is meant to describe the recommended process of placing the rock in a vessel outside of the main tank, in a secondary vessel filled with salt water, heated and aerated for a month or two.
+The live rock travels a long way from the reef or aquaculture location to the local fish store and then your home.
 Because of how heavy it already is, the live rock is shipped damp, but not submerged in water.
 As a result of this travel and handling, some of the living organisms on the rock die.
 This dying off can leach toxins and ammonia into the water, so it is generally recommended to cure the rock in advance.
 “Cooking” the rock is messenger board jargon for the same thing, but please be clear, there is no cooking involved.

 There are reports of a hobbyist who literally boiled their rock and got his family very sick, from palytoxin poisoning.
 So let’s all agree to not use this term, deal?